lookmanbili/SMoE-architecture/README.md

 # Notes

-* This repository code is extremely basic and minimal because the goal is just to share the idea.
+* This repository code is extremely basic and minimal because the goal is just to share the idea for the time being.
 However, your comments and questions are welcome.

 * In the short term, we do not focus on instant speed.
 We accept a 1 to 2-second delay as a fair trade-off for the massive gain in model capacity.